TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 ### Removal

+If data is found to be any of the following:

+1. expired (see `maxAge`)
+2. busted (see `buster`)
+3. error (ex: `throws ...`)
+4. empty (ex: `undefined`)

-If data is found to be expired (see `maxAge`), busted (see `buster`), error (ex: `throws ...`), or empty (ex: `undefined`), the persister `removeClient()` is called and the cache is immediately discarded.
+the persister `removeClient()` is called and the cache is immediately discarded.

 ## API

 ### `persistQueryClientSave`

 - Your query/mutation are [`dehydrated`](../reference/hydration#dehydrate) and stored by the persister you provided.
-- `createWebStoragePersister` and `createAsyncStoragePersister` throttle this action to happen at most every 1 second to save on potentially expensive writes, but can be customized as you see fit.
+- `createWebStoragePersister` and `createAsyncStoragePersister` throttle this action to happen at most every 1 second to save on potentially expensive writes.
+Review their documentation to see how to customize their throttle timing.

 You can use this to explicitly persist the cache at the moment(s) you choose.